 - You want to recover an instance by launching it from an image, but you want to find a newer version of the image.
 The fuzzy search will help you.

-- You are using DR (see chapter 10) and you need to recover the instance in a different region.
+- You are using DR (see section 11) and you need to recover the instance in a different region.
 You may want to find the matching AMI in the target region to use it to launch the instance, or you may need its kernel ID or ram disk ID to launch the instance from a snapshot.

 To recover volumes belonging to an instance: